Cuh4/ArcheanUtils/README.md

 - `beacon.xc` A library for interacting with the Beacon component.
 It is not possible to set the beacon frequency as text via this library.
 Alias only, no IO port support.
 - `beacon-locator.xc` A library for displaying beacon positions onto a transparent HUD.
 - `toggle.xc` A library for easily converting pulse signals (eg: a seat button) to a toggle.
+- `propeller.xc` A library for interacting with the propeller component in an OOP manner.
+Alias only, no IO port support.

 ## ✨ Credit
 - [Cuh4](https://github.com/Cuh4)